jdereg/json-io/README.md

 Featured on http://json.org.

  * 2.4.1
-  * Added support to allow primitives and String to be assigned to very generically typed field on an object (Serializable, Comparable, Object, etc.).
+  * Added support to allow primitives and String to be assigned to abstract / interface / base type field on an object (Serializable, Comparable, Object, etc.).
 Primitives can now be 'set' into these fields, without any additional type information.
  * 2.4.0
   * Primitives can be set from Strings
   * Strings can be set from primitives